- Resume Preparation

 For more information on research techniques and resources, see the section on researching employers.

-Make sure a copy of your approved resume is uploaded onto the Symplicity system by noon on Friday, June 29, 2018.
-Please note that for some OCI employers and Resume Collect employers there may be early or late deadlines, and these employers will be given separate sessions in Symplicity.
-Also, with some OCI and Resume Collect employers, you will need to upload additional documents such as a cover letter, unofficial transcript, writing sample, references, or recommendation letters.
+Make sure a copy of your approved resume is uploaded into the Symplicity system by noon on Friday, June 28, 2019.
+Please note that for some OCI employers and Resume Collect employers you will need to upload additional documents such as a cover letter, unofficial transcript, writing sample, references, or recommendation letters.
 In order to submit a transcript, you will need to create an unofficial transcript (using a Word document) listing your classes and grades.
-Click here for example format for unofficial transcript.
+Click here for the sample format for unofficial transcripts.
 You should then be able to upload the Word document to the system and submit it for a position.
 Cover letters, writing samples, and reference lists can be uploaded from a Word document to the system.

 We cannot accept late forms as scheduling will be done immediately after forms are submitted.